tobadav/alx-system_engineering-devops/0x01-shell_permissions/README.md

 execute permission to all subdirectories of the current directory Create a script that creates a directory called my dir with permissions 751 in the working directory changes the group
+Write a script that changes the owner to vincent
+Write a script that changes the owner and the group owner Write a script that changes the owner of the file Write a script that will play the StarWars IV episode in the termina